Kelowna Snowshoeing Guide: Where to Go & What to Know

 Kettle Valley Railway

-The trail winds through quiet forests, over historic trestles, and offers stunning views of the Okanagan Valley.
+The trail winds through quiet forests and has some great views of the Okanagan Valley.
 Since it’s an old railway bed, it’s a steady, easy walk with no steep climbs which makes it perfect for beginners or families.

 Popular winter access points include June Springs Road and Myra Forest Service Road.
-Just a heads-up—you’ll likely need an AWD or 4×4 to reach them since the roads can get icy and very snowy.
+Just a heads-up, though, you’ll likely need an AWD or 4×4 to reach them since the roads can get icy and very snowy.

 ✅ Price: Free